 If you’ve tried my cowboy stew (one of the all-time most popular recipes on my site!!) it’s time to cowboy on and try this wonderful casserole.

-It’s a delicious version of the classic tater tot casserole with lots of extra goodies to spices to make it a new favorite!
+It’s a delicious version of the classic tater tot casserole with lots of extra goodies and spices to make it a new favorite!
 With loads of delicious ground beef, beans, and veggies, my cowboy casserole recipe is the best way to fill up your family!
-You can even swap the meat to make chicken tater tot casserole if you want — I’m all about versatility here!

-Try my taco casserole next!
+Try my taco casserole and/or my John Wayne casserole next!
 I guarantee you’ll only see cleaned plates after you serve this!

 What is a Cowboy Casserole?